huicaikrz/Quant-python/README.md

 # Quant-python
-# These are programs I’ve written while learning studying.
+# These are programs I’ve written while doing research.
 The implementation is in Jupyter notebooks.